-Easements, Servitudes, Rights of Way, Access and Record Documents
+Easements, Servitudes, Rights of Way, Access, and Documents

-The width and recording information of all plottable rights of way, easements and servitudes burdening and benefitting the property surveyed, as evidenced by Record Documents which have been provided to the surveyor.
+The location, width, and recording information of all plottable rights of way, easements, and servitudes burdening and benefitting the property surveyed, as evidenced by documents provided to or obtained by the surveyor pursuant to Section 4.

+A summary of all rights of way, easements and servitudes burdening the property surveyed and identified in the title evidence provided to or obtained by the surveyor pursuant to Section 4.
+Such summary shall include the record information of each such right of way, easement or servitude, a statement indicating whether or not it is shown on the plat or map, and a related note if:

+(a) the location cannot be determined from the record document;

+(b) there was no observed evidence at the time of the fieldwork;

+(c) it is a blanket easement;

+(d) it is not on, or does not touch, the surveyed property;

+(e) it limits access to an otherwise abutting right of way;

+(f) the documents are illegible; or

-A note regarding any right of way, easement or servitude evidenced by a Record Document which has been provided to the surveyor (a) the location of which cannot be determined from the record document, or (b) of which there was no observed evidence at the time of the survey, or (c) that is a blanket easement, or (d) that is not on, or does not touch, the surveyed property, or (e) that limits access to an otherwise abutting right of way, or (f) in cases where the surveyed property is composed of multiple parcels, which of such parcels the various rights of way, easements, and servitudes cross.
+(g) the surveyor has information indicating that it may have been released or otherwise terminated.

+In cases where the surveyed property is composed of multiple parcels, indicate which of such parcels the various rights of way, easements, and servitudes cross or touch.

-A note if no physical access to a public way was observed in the process of conducting the survey.
+A note if no physical access to a public way was observed in the process of conducting the fieldwork.

-The width of abutting rights of way and the source of such information (a) where available from the controlling jurisdiction or (b) where disclosed in Record Documents provided to the surveyor.
+The locations and widths of rights of way abutting or crossing the surveyed property, and the source of such information, (a) where available from the controlling jurisdiction, or (b) where disclosed in documents provided to or obtained by the surveyor pursuant to Section 4.

 The identifying titles of all recorded plats, filed maps, right of way maps, or similar documents which the survey represents, wholly or in part, with their recording or filing data.

-For non-platted adjoining land, names and recording data identifying adjoining owners according to current public records.
+For non-platted adjoining land, recording data identifying adjoining tracts according to current public records.
 For platted adjoining land, the recording data of the subdivision plat.

-Platted setback or building restriction lines which appear on recorded subdivision plats or which were disclosed in Record Documents provided to the surveyor.
+Platted setback or building restriction lines which appear on recorded subdivision plats or which were disclosed in documents provided or obtained by the surveyor.

 Presentation

 The plat or map shall be drawn on a sheet of not less than 8 ½ by 11 inches in size at a legible, standard engineering scale, with that scale clearly indicated in words or numbers and with a graphic scale.

-When recordation or filing of a plat or map is required by law, such plat or map shall be produced in recordable form.
+The plat or map shall include:

 The boundary of the surveyed property drawn in a manner that distinguishes it from other lines on the plat or map.

+If no buildings were observed on the surveyed property in the process of conducting the fieldwork, a note stating “No buildings observed.”

-A north arrow (with north to the top of the drawing when practicable), a legend of symbols and abbreviations, and a vicinity map showing the property in reference to nearby highway(s) or major street intersection(s).
+A north arrow (with north to the top of the drawing when practicable).

+A legend of symbols and abbreviations.

+A vicinity map showing the property in reference to nearby highway(s) or major street intersection(s).

 Supplementary or detail diagrams when necessary.

-If there are no visible buildings on the surveyed property, a note stating “No buildings existing on the surveyed property” shall appear on the face on the survey.
+Notes explaining any modifications to Table A items and the nature of any additional Table A items (e.g., 21(a), 21(b), 21(c)) that were negotiated between the surveyor and client.

-The surveyor’s project number (if any), and the name, registration or license number, signature, seal, street address, telephone number, and email address of the surveyor who performed the survey.
-The date(s) of any revisions made by said surveyor.
+The surveyor’s project number (if any), and the name, registration or license number, signature, seal, street address, telephone number, company website, and email address (if any) of the surveyor who performed the survey.

+The date(s) of any revisions made by the surveyor who performed the survey.

 Sheet numbers where the plat or map is composed of more than one sheet.

-The caption “ALTA/ACSM Land Title Survey.”
+The caption “ALTA/NSPS Land Title Survey.”